nickpeck/composerstoolkitv2/README.md

 ~~~

 # Containers
-Containers are analogous to a sequencer, and allow us to cue multiple sequences together for playback on a given engine.
-In this example, I use fluidsynth, but we could save to MIDI, send to a MIDI device, or write our own playback engine that provides 'noteon' and 'noteoff' handlers.
+Containers are analogous to a MIDI sequencer, and allow us to cue multiple sequences together for playback on a given engine.
+By default, we use fluidsynth, but we could save to MIDI, send to a MIDI device, or write our own playback engine that provides 'noteon' and 'noteoff' handlers.

 ~~~
 Container(bpm=240, playback_rate=1)\